turbot/steampipe-plugin-snowflake/docs/tables/snowflake_session.md

 **Notes**:

-- This table requires a `Snowflake warehouse` to query.
+- This table requires a `warehouse` to query.
 You can set it by `warehouse` config argument in Steampipe connection config.
 - Latency for the view may be up to 180 minutes (3 hours).

 ## Examples